camlab-ethz/GEMS/README.md

-## This is the GitHub Repository for the publication:
+## This is the GitHub repository for the publication:

 #  GEMS: A Generalizable GNN Framework For Protein-Ligand Binding Affinity Prediction Through Robust Data Filtering and Language Model Integration
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)